Nathaniel Lepani

-Nathaniel Lepani (born 20 January 1982) is a footballer from Papua New Guinea.
-Lepani plays as a forward for Panamex FC; he has represented Papua New Guinea national football team at international level on 12 occasions.
-Lepani has also played for Menlo Oaks in the US as well as several other clubs in Australia and Papua New Guinea.
+Nathaniel Lepani (born 20 January 1982) is a former footballer from Papua New Guinea who played as a forward.
+He represented Papua New Guinea national football team at international level on 12 occasions.
+Lepani also played for Menlo Oaks in the US as well as several other clubs in Australia and Papua New Guinea.

 Early life

 Born in Papua New Guinea in January 1982, Lepani moved to Hawaii as a young child, due to his father, a diplomat, being posted there for work.
 Nathaniel moved to Belgium with his family in 1991 when his father became Papua New Guinea's Ambassador to Belgium.

 Club career

 Lepani began his career in 2000–01 with Cosmos Port Moresby, a team based in the capital of his home country.
 In May 2001 he went on trial with Italian outfit Brescia Calcio, training with the club's primavera youth squad.
 He lasted for the maximum trial period of a month, and was one of two Papua New Guineans to be selected for trial (the other being Alex Davani) but neither player was awarded a permanent contract.
 In 2002 the midfielder moved to the United States of America to study at Menlo College in California, playing for the college's team the Menlo Oaks at the same time.
 He wore the no.7 shirt for the team.
 Lepani scored a penalty in an 11–0 win over Bethany College in October 2002.

 After playing for the Californian club in 2002–03, Nathaniel chose not to play at club level in 2004 due to Papua New Guinea national team and university commitments.

 In 2005, Lepani joined Brisbane Premier League outfit Brisbane City FC.
 He played for the club's first–team and reserve side during his only season at Spencer Park, scoring one goal.
 The following year the midfielder joined Taringa Rovers of the same division, again shuttling between reserve and first–team outings.

 Further work and university commitments stalled Lepani's club career until the 2007–08 season, when he joined Ku-ring-gai district side Lindfield FC.
 Lepani was finally able to resume a regular career at club level after returning to Papua New Guinea in 2009.
 He signed for mid-table top-flight club Eastern Stars FC.